How to Use a Massage Gun: Complete Beginner's Guide for Every Muscle Group

 Great for grip-heavy athletes.
 Climb, lift, or type all day?
 Work the forearms for 60 seconds each.
 Skip the elbow joint.

-Recommended Products from My Testing
+Recommended Products

 After testing 12+ massage guns over four years, these three are what I actually recommend:

 Best Budget: TOLOCO Massage Gun ($39.99) - I was skeptical at this price, but after 3 weeks of daily use, the motor held up and battery hit about 5.5 hours of real-world use (TOLOCO claims 6).
 The downside: it's loud-ish, around 55 dB by my phone's decibel app, and the LED screen attracts fingerprints constantly.
-Still, at four star average from 65,000+ reviews, it's a legitimate entry point.
+Still, at four star average ,000+ reviews, it's a legitimate entry point.
 Check Price on Amazon

 Best Mid-Range: RENPHO Deep Tissue ($99.99) - My personal daily driver.
 Quieter than the TOLOCO (about 45 dB), better build quality, and the 5 speed levels are honestly all you need.
 Con: only 5 attachments versus competitors offering 10, and the battery indicator is just three dots, not a percentage.
 Check Price on Amazon